Tradeoffs and Comparison Complexity: Introduction

-These forces rationalize a range of documented behavioral regularities in choice and valuation.
-In multiattribute choice, the context effects predicted by our model straightforwardly generate familiar decoy/asymmetric dominance effects.
-Given our lottery and intertemporal complexity measures, which predict which risky and intertemporal prospects are hard to compare to prices, our model also rationalizes documented regularities in valuation: preference reversals and apparent probability weighting and hyperbolic discounting, specifically because these patterns reflect pull-to-center biases.
+In conjunction with our measures of comparison complexity, these forces rationalize a range of documented behavioral regularities.
+Given our multiattribute complexity measure, the context effects in our model generate familiar decoy/asymmetric dominance effects.
+With the added structure of our lottery and intertemporal complexity measures, which predict which risky and intertemporal prospects are hard to compare to prices, our model can rationalize documented biases and instabilities in valuation: preference reversals and apparent probability weighting and hyperbolic discounting, specifically because these patterns can be generated by a tradeoff dependent pull-to-center bias in valuations.

-To illustrate, consider a canonical paradigm used to estimate the probability weighting function: eliciting the certainty equivalents of a simple lottery $l$ that pays \$$\overline{w}$ with probability $p\in[0,1]$.
-For $p$ sufficiently close to 0 or 1, $l$ has a near-dominance relationship with the certain payments in the price list, so valuations are close to accurate.
-For interior values of $p$, however, tradeoffs between payoff amounts and probabilities make $l$ harder to compare to the price list, producing pull-to-center distortions: small probabilities are overvalued and large probabilities are undervalued, generating inverse-S probability weighting.
-The same logic generates apparent hyperbolic discounting in the valuation of delayed payments.
+To illustrate, consider a standard paradigm used to study risk preferences: eliciting certainty equivalents of a lottery $l$ that pays \$$\overline{w}$ with probability $p$.
+As $p$ approaches 0 or 1 in the limit, $l$ has a near-dominance relationship with the certain payments in the price list, so valuations converge to accuracy.
+Away from these boundaries, however, tradeoffs between payoff amounts and probabilities make $l$ harder to compare to the price list, producing a pull-to-center: small probabilities are overvalued and large probabilities are undervalued.
+Taken together, this produces inverse-S probability weighting.
+The same logic can generate apparent hyperbolic discounting in the valuation of delayed payments.